art-institute-of-chicago/data-aggregator/docs/FIELDS.md

 * `is_public_domain` - Whether the work is in the public domain, meaning it was created before copyrights existed or has left the copyright term
 * `copyright_notice` - Statement notifying how the work is protected by copyright.
 Applies to the work itself, not image or other related assets.
 * `place_of_origin` - The location where the creation, design, or production of the work took place, or the original location of the work
-* `collection_status` - The works status of belonging to out collection.
+* `collection_status` - The works status of belonging to our collection.
 Either 'Permanent Collection' or 'Long-term Loan'.
 * `gallery` - The location of this work in our museum
 * `gallery_id` - Unique identifier of the location of this work in our museum
 * `is_in_gallery` - Whether the work is on display